Chapter 54:

 "I actually don't remember much."

-He was glad she said what's in her mind, an attempt of a convoluted answer to satisfy him would've doubled the already growing distance between them.
+He was glad she said what's in her mind, an attempt at a convoluted answer to satisfy him would've doubled the already growing distance between them.

 "But maybe I liked that you had something to chase.
 Maybe seeing you get what you want would make me feel like I achieved something myself.
 I tend to think like that."